-As Associate Dean of the Office for Diversity and Inclusion (ODI) at Ohio State’s College of Medicine, I would like you to strongly consider pursuing your medical education at OSU.
-The Office of Diversity & Inclusion is committed to helping you realize your dream of becoming a physician and to making your stay here both personally and professionally rewarding.
+As Chief Diversity Officer for the Wexner Medical Center, I would like you to strongly consider pursuing your medical and biomedical science education at OSU.
+The Office for Diversity & Inclusion is committed to helping you realize your dream of becoming an excellent clinician and/or biomedical scientist and to making your stay here both personally and professionally rewarding.

 Leon McDougle, MD, MPH

 At OSU, which is located in Columbus, Ohio, we believe a diverse population enriches the educational experience of all our students and trainees, and we know that clinicians from groups underrepresented in medicine and biomedical sciences are key health care providers for our nation’s underserved population.
 Thirty students who are underrepresented in medicine (URM) matriculated in its entering class of 2012.

 Some of these students completed our MEDPATH post-baccalaureate program, while others were awarded renewable merit-based scholarships currently valued at $124,000 over four years.

 The medical college is affiliated with The Ohio State University Medical Center, and is recognized as one of "America’s Best Hospitals" for the 19th consecutive year by U.S. News & World Report leading the region in 11 categories: cancer, ear, nose & throat, diabetes and endocrinology, gynecology, heart & heart surgery, kidney disorders, orthopedics, rehabilitation, respiratory disorders, and urology.